TULiberalArts/Religion/pages/undergradaute.md

    [(215) 204-3663](tel:2152043663)
    [jemi@temple.edu](mailto:jemi@temple.edu)
 ---
-## BA in Religion
+## Major in Religion at Temple
-From Syrian refugees to the voting habits of evangelical Americans, understanding religion is key to putting context to current and historical events.
-If you major in religion at Temple, you will be guided through the comparison of religious traditions and their encounters with one another by leading scholars.
-The Bachelor of Arts in Religion is a solid liberal arts degree that provides undergraduates with the intellectual, analytical, communication and interpersonal skills essential for success.
-Majoring in religion is flexible by design; it easily accommodates study abroad programs, internships or a second major or minor.
-Whether you are interested in Buddhist thought, Islamic law, Daoist classics, Jewish mysticism or African American spirituality, our faculty works with you to design a personalized academic plan.
+If you are interested in practicing law, going into health care, working in education, environmental policy, non-profit groups, finance or media, consider majoring in religion.
+A BA in religion provides you with a  a range of immediately useful skills that will help you navigate these areas and more.
+Studying religion also helps you develop a depth of knowledge about how cultures form, how different communities grow, why conflicts arise and how they are resolved.
+The religion major requires only 30 credits and our entry courses regularly overlap with subjects in other areas of study.
+Our courses are often crosslisted with history, classics, critical languages, sociology, anthropology and English.

 [Learn More about Majoring in Religion](http://bulletin.temple.edu/undergraduate/liberal-arts/religion/ba-religion/)

 ## Minor in Religion
-Do you plan to become a doctor?
-Are you considering going into law?
-Do you see yourself teaching?
-No matter what you plan on doing with your college education, a minor in religion helps you develop cultural sensitivity, analytical thinking and excellent writing and verbal communication skills.
-You do not need any particular background to study at our department, students and faculty come from many different religious traditions, cultures, ethnic backgrounds, genders and sexualities.
+Many students find that with only a few additional courses they can add religion as a second major, or minor in religion as a complement to their primary field of study.
+The minor in religion is an excellent addition to the degree programs in the College of Liberal Arts or other colleges throughout Temple University.
+If you have an interest in world history and providing sensitive patient care, minoring in religion will be especially helpful.

 [Learn More about Minoring in Religion](http://bulletin.temple.edu/undergraduate/liberal-arts/religion/minor-religion/)

+## Learn Outside the Classroom
+We host events with guest speakers from a variety of backgrounds.
+Lectures by filmmakers, journalists, musicians, writers, archaeologists and graphic artists regularly give students a direct window into major issues relating to religious communities and ideas.

 ## Academic Advising and Professional Development
 Take full advantage of the [College of Liberal Arts](https://liberalarts.temple.edu/)’ flexible curriculum with the help of our award-winning advisors.
 We will help you select a major or minor, and graduate on time.
-Beyond academics, our advisors ensure that you have a rich experience at Temple by complementing your academic work with study abroad programs, internships and other experiential learning opportunities.
+Beyond academics, our advisors ensure that you have a rich experience at Temple by complementing your academic work with [study abroad programs](https://studyabroad.temple.edu/), internships and other experiential learning opportunities.

 [Learn More About Our Advising Staff](https://liberalarts.temple.edu/advising)